mpsonntag/snippets/notes/projects/gca/framework_update.md

 major upgrade problems:

 activator
-- the tool we used to build the project, test and run the application does not exist any more
+- the tool we used to build the project, test and run the application is discontinued
-- as far as I have been able to figure out, we need to move to plain sbt
+- we therefore need to move to plain sbt as build tool for the project
-- don't know what that entails
+- the dependencies of the project are outdated and the CDNs for some of them are no longer available.
+- the required dependencies had to be hunted down on different CDNs where they partially moved to a different build framework as well (from Maven to Ivy style).
+- to address the build time problem, the play framework itself should be brought to the latest version

 see here for details:
 https://www.lightbend.com/blog/introducing-a-new-way-to-get-started-with-lightbend-technologies-and-saying-goodbye-to-activator